Agriculture and biodiversity

 - marginalisation or abandonment of traditional land management being a key factor in preserving certain habitats and site-specific bio-diversity.

-In some EU Member States, land abandonment and the withdrawal of traditional management may become a threat to biodiversity on farmland.
+In some EU countries, land abandonment and the withdrawal of traditional management may become a threat to biodiversity on farmland.
 Therefore, preventing these processes is a key action for halting the loss of biodiversity.
-The Common Agricultural Policy addresses the preservation of habitats and biodiversity by
+The common agricultural policy (CAP) addresses the preservation of habitats and biodiversity by:

-- specific Rural Development measures targeted towards the preservation of habitats and biodiversity (agri-environment and Natura 2000 payments) and
+- specific rural development measures targeted towards the preservation of habitats and biodiversity (agri-environment and Natura 2000 payments);

 - the promotion and support of environmentally-friendly farming practices and systems that benefit biodiversity directly or indirectly;